circleguard/circlevis/README.md

 ### Visualizer

-If you want to integrate the visualizer into an existing project (which already has its own `QApplication`), you should instead instantiate the `Visualizer` class, which is a normal `Qt` widget and can be added to a layout like any other widget.
+If you want to integrate the visualizer into an existing project (which already has its own `QApplication`), you should instead instantiate the `Visualizer` class. `Visualizer` subclasses `QMainWindow` instead of `QApplication` and can be used like any other widget.

 ```python
 from circleguard import *